openstack/openstack-manuals/doc/contributor-guide/source/release/taskdetail.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Every book maintained by OpenStack Manuals must be checked for links
 referencing the old release.
-Do one patch per book, record the review number in
+Do one patch per book, and record the review
-the release etherpad so that release managers can review easily.
-For versioned
+number in the release etherpad so that release managers can review easily.
-books, these patches should have a core -2 review on them until they are ready
+For versioned books, these patches should have a core -2 review on them until
-to be published at release time.
-For continuously released books, these patches
+they are ready to be published at release time.
+For continuously released
-can be merged immediately.
+books, these patches can be merged immediately.

+In some versioned guides, the master branch links to draft books in some
+locations.
+Most notably, the basic Installation Tutorial links to the
+additional services Installation Guides in
+``doc/install-guide/source/additional-services.rst``.
+Update these links to
+the correct version before publishing the book.

 Run scripts for Configuration and CLI Reference Guides
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~